 Flanders is a graveyard.

 No more so is this true than in the land around Ypres, that includes the infamous Passchendaele battlefield.
 One imagines these battlefields to be vast and distant from each other, massive armies sweeping to and fro with regularity.
-In actual fact, at times the front line trenches were just 50 metres apart, and the armies barely moved with any permanency.
-It could take months for any perceptible change in the front line to occur.
+In fact, at times the front line trenches were just 50 metres apart, the armies barely moved with any permanency and it could take months for any perceptible change in the front line to occur.
 The different battle fields are just part of one large killing field, the famous names – Ypres, Passchaendale, Polygon Wood, Messines – separated by mere kilometres.
 The bell tower in Passchendaele is visible from the bell tower in Ypres.